 Criminal Defence for Match-Fixing and Sports Corruption

-Specialized criminal defense in match-fixing, manipulation of results and sports corruption (Art.
+Specialized criminal defence in match-fixing, manipulation of results and sports corruption (Art.
 286 bis and 286 quater CP).

 Legal Framework of Art.
 286 bis CP